Kobby6-lang/Dino-Game/README.md

 ,,,

 Add a private void called Awake add a if statement saying this instance(Game Manager) saying if there more then one destroy it.

+This code below us is saying that if the Instance is empty then spawn if not destroy.
 ,,,